-3. The Role of Pharmacists in Supporting Patients with Eating Disorders
+3. The Role of Dentists

-Pharmacists may be amongst the first health professionals to observe the consequences of an eating disorder in a patient.
-Pharmacists can play a key role in the detection of eating disorders by being alert to the inappropriate use of prescription and non-prescription products and medication.
-This can be an important initial interaction, encouraging the patient to seek help is a vital step towards recovery.
-Providing a non-judgemental, comfortable environment for the patient is an essential part of discussing the issue.
-Use of the Pharmacy Patient Consultation Area may be important to conduct a conversation, in private.
+Dental practitioners may be amongst the first clinicians to observe the health consequences of an eating disorder.37 It is not the role of dentists to treat the underlying or psychological causes of an eating disorder, but encouraging the patient to seek help is a vital step towards recovery.
+Creating a comfortable environment for the patient is also an important part of discussing the issue.